Roanoke County sends letter to parents encouraging gun, drug lockup

-ROANOKE COUNTY - Roanoke County students return to class Thursday after the holiday break and school staff is hoping parents took time to make their homes safer.
+ROANOKE COUNTY, Va. - Roanoke County students return to class Thursday after the holiday break and school staff is hoping parents took time to make their homes safer.

 This is the first time a letter like this has gone out.
-It was a joint effort between Roanoke County Public Schools, County Police, the Sheriff's Office, Fire/EMS, and Vinton Police.
+It was a joint effort between Roanoke County Public Schools, Roanoke County Police, the sheriff's office, fire/EMS, and Vinton Police.

 The pledge includes keeping guns and prescription drugs locked up, in order to keep children from being victims of gun violence and prescription drug overdose at school, at home, and in the community.